The Herculean Way

 Live longer, live better

-The Herculean Way Strength and Conditioning Training in Neutral Bay in January 2025
+The Herculean Way Strength and Conditioning Training in Milsons Point at 98 Gym Milsons Point

 The Herculean myth is one of the oldest and best known of the tales of the Ancient Greeks and Romans.
 The mythology surrounding Hercules (Heracles in Greek) centres on his incredible strength which is a gift from his father Jupiter (Zeus in Greek).
 Hercules is forced to dedicate his life to overcoming insurmountable challenges, or labours which are also the basis for his greatness.
 There are twelve in total and in the end, Hercules battles unimaginable monsters and travels across treacherous oceans on his way to fulfilling every impossible challenge he is set.
 On his way to becoming a legendary hero, he not only overcomes monsters, the Amazonian queen and even returns from the underworld, he also brings a just end to the wicked author of his deadly tasks.
 As a reward, his father Jupiter bestows immortality on his son and according to one version of the myth marries Hercules to Hebe, the goddess of eternal youth.